oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 * Conduct Public Review (Cycle)
 * CS Approval & Publication

-The next section and the Annexes provide detailed information about these steps.
+The next section and the Appendices provide detailed information about these steps.

 # 4 OpenC2 TC Work Product Development Process